File a Stamp Duty Return

 The Stamp Duty return service allows you to file your Stamp Duty return and pay securely online.
 Stamp Duty is a tax charged on certain written documents known as 'instruments'.
 If you owe Stamp Duty on an ‘instrument’, your return will contain information about that instrument.

-Once you have filed your return, you must pay the Stamp Duty that is due.
+Once you have filed your return, you need to pay the Stamp Duty that is due.
 This will include any interest, surcharges or penalties that you may have incurred.
 We will then issue a stamp certificate to you, which is proof that your instrument has been stamped by us.

 Can you access the service through a Tax Advisor Identification Number (TAIN)?

-No. You must have a ROS Digital Certificate to use the service and file your Stamp Duty return.
+No. You need to have a Revenue Online Service (ROS) Digital Certificate to use the service and file your Stamp Duty return.

 It is likely that your firm is using a ROS Digital Certificate.
 Please check with your firm’s ROS Administrator, because they may use it to pay the firm’s Value Added Tax (VAT) or Pay As You Earn (PAYE).
 If the ROS Administrator has a ROS Digital Certificate, you can ask them to give you a ROS subcert.
 With this, you will be able to file a Stamp Duty return.

-If your firm does not have a ROS Digital Certificate, you must apply for one.
+If your firm does not have a ROS Digital Certificate, you should apply for one.

 What you need to use the service